timlukins/pointviewer/README.md

 make
 ```

+The resulting `pv` executable can be run.

-Followed by the following (if you have permission to install):
+Or (if you have permission to install):

 ```
 make install